Contraction of Locally Differentially Private Mechanisms: Applications

 \section{Applications}

-In this section, we use the results presented in the previous section to examine several statistical problems under LDP constraint, including minimax estimation risks in Sections~\ref{sec:CRBound} through \ref{sec:MIM} and sample complexity of hypothesis testing in Section~\ref{sec:BHT}.
-In all these applications, we consider sequentially interactive mechanisms, except in Section~\ref{sec:BHT} where we restrict ourselves within the non-interactive setting.
+In this section, we use the results presented in the previous section to examine several statistical problems under LDP constraint, including minimax estimation risks in Sections~\ref{sec:CRBound} to \ref{sec:MIM} and sample complexity of hypothesis testing in Section~\ref{sec:BHT}.
+In all these applications, we allow our mechanisms to be sequentially interactive.

 We first define private minimax estimation risk---the main quantity needed for most subsequent sections.
 Suppose $\{P_\theta\}_{\theta\in \Theta}$ for $\Theta\subseteq \R^d$ is a parametric family of probability measures on $\X$.
 If they are absolutely continuous, we denote their densities by $\{P_\theta\}_\theta$ as well.
 Let $X^n\coloneqq (X_1,\dots, X_n)$ be $n$ i.i.d.\ samples from $P_{\theta}$ that are distributed among $n$ users.
 User $i$ chooses $\sK_i\in \Q_\eps$ to generate $Z_i$ in a sequentially interactive manner, i.e., the distribution of $Z_i$ depends on $Z^{i-1}\coloneqq (Z_1, \dots, Z_{i-1})$.
 More specifically, $\sK_i$ receives $X_i$ and $Z^{i-1}$, and generates $Z_i$.
 Thus, $Z_i\sim P_\theta\sK_i$ given a realization of $Z^{i-1}=z^{i-1}$.
 The goal is to estimate a function of $\theta$, denoted by $T(\theta)$, given the observation $Z^n$ via an estimator $\psi$.
 Invoking the minimax estimation framework to formulate this goal, we define private minimax estimation risk as